How to Install WordPress: The Quickest and Easiest Methods

 - When you’ve finished editing, click the Save & Close button.

-To install WordPress script, type in your domain name in a browser to proceed with the manual WordPress installation.
+To install WordPress script, type in your domain name in a browser to proceed to install WordPress manually.
 You can also do this by going to yourdomain.tld/wp-admin/install.php.
 This will open up the WordPress setup page:

 - WordPress will first ask you to select the language for your site.
 Do so and press Continue.